 Disney Vacation Club gives owners an annual allotment of points every year on their Use Year.
 It may come as a surprise to learn that your Use Year actually refers to a month.
 The first of that month is when you can use your annual allotment of points over the next year.

 You can also borrow points from the following year and use them in your current Use Year.
-This gives members greater flexibility and freedom to vacation to the fullest.
+The way DVC points work gives members greater flexibility and freedom to vacation to the fullest.
 You can choose what Disney Vacation Club resort villas you want to stay in and when!